KomodoPlatform/NotaryNodes/season6/candidates/phm87/README.md

 Building silently the future of transactions and communications mixing old tech with komodo tech.
 During season 5, I worked on building more connections with crypto people, investors, lawyers, accountants, reading the laws, discussing NDA and incorporating phit_SH Notary Node into my company.
 Despite having done mainly open-source devlopement in s3 and s4, I focused on writing closed-source code using komodo tech during s5.
 Please vote for me if you want to support komodo adoption !

-I'm candidate to be Notary Node during the 2021-2022 season in order to continue to notarize, move to a better server and provider, continue to develop my **current projects** and launch/support **new projects** !
+I'm candidate to be Notary Node during the 2022-2023 season in order to continue to notarize and support projects using Komodo tech !

 ## Who am I ?